deartc/Quality-Project-Teresa-Hawkins/README.md

   steps- Cookies was tested with cookies disabled and cookies enabled. expected results- Cookies was tested with cookies disabled and cookies enabled and they passed.

  4. Link Testing- To test for Verizon broken links, Broken Link Checker was used to see if there were broken links.
-Several key links were also tested to ensure goes to the proper page preconditions- Broken Link Checker was used to see if there were broken links steps-  Several key links were also tested to ensure goes to the proper page and if there were broken links. expected results- Verizon key links  go to the proper page and  there were no  broken links.
+Key linages were also tested for proper page. preconditions- Broken Link Checker was used to see if there were broken links steps-  Several key links were also tested to ensure goes to the proper page and if there were broken links. expected results- Verizon key links  go to the proper page and  there were no  broken links.

-5.Website Security- Verizon’s SSL/HTTPS connection was tested to make sure it's working properly.
+  5. Website Security- Verizon’s SSL/HTTPS connection was tested to make sure it's working properly.
  preconditions- Verizon’s SSL/HTTPS connection was checked ensuring that the HTTPS connection was present.
 The  password should be in encrypted format steps- Verizon’s SSL/HTTPS connection was checked by looking at CAPTCHA and typing in the correct answer expected results-The CAPTCHA was checked  for proper functioning and it worked.
 The  password was in encrypted format

-6.Mobile Responsiveness Verizon site was tested using Google's Mobile-Friendly Test. preconditions-  Mobile Responsiveness Verizon site was tested using Google's Mobile-Friendly Test on a Android phone steps-  Google's Mobile-Friendly Test was used on a Android phone.
-Mobile Responsiveness  on the Verizon site was tested to see if the layout was presentable  and the links worked, expected results- Mobile Responsiveness testing  on the  Verizon site indicated the layout was up to standards and  the links worked.
+  6. Mobile Responsiveness Verizon site was tested using Google's Mobile-Friendly Test. preconditions-  Mobile Responsiveness Verizon site was tested using Google's Mobile-Friendly Test on a Android phone steps-  Google's Mobile-Friendly Test was used on a Android phone.
+Mobile Responsiveness  on the Verizon site was tested to see if the layout was presentable
+  expected results- Mobile Responsiveness testing  on the  Verizon site indicated the layout was up to standards and  the links worked.

   7. Accessibility on the  Verizon  site was tested against the Web Content Accessibility Guidelines (WCAG).
 W3C maintains a list of web accessibility evaluation tools that you can use to help you test your site. preconditions- W3C  list of web accessibility evaluation tools were used to  test Verizon site. steps-  Accessibility on the  Verizon  site was tested against the Web Content Accessibility Guidelines (WCAG). expected results- Accessibility testing on the  Verizon  site against the Web Content Accessibility Guidelines (WCAG) passed.

-8  Functionality Testing.
+  8. Functionality Testing.
 Verizon functionality testing was performed The following were tested : drop-downs, buttons  and process flow . preconditions-  The preconditions for the Verizon functionality testing was to identifiy the  drop-downs, buttons  and process flow steps- Verizon functionality testing was performed The following were tested : drop-downs, buttons  and process flow. expected results- Verizon functionality passed the following tests : drop-downs, buttons  and process flow.